 And this is the tough part — being patient enough to let it dry completely.
 You’ll get a better crisp edge if you can wait before peeling off the vinyl.
 That’s all there is to it!
 Here are my finished cards.

-This is just another example of how versatile the Silhouette machine is.
+This is just another example of how versatile a Silhouette machine is.
 You can use it to help you create items you can use in other projects.

 FREE CUT FILE